notesofcliff/delve/src/home/doc/user/App_Developer_Guide.md

 ### Writing Reusable Apps

-Writing reusable apps is a key aspect of developing with Django and Flashlight.
+Writing reusable apps is a key aspect of developing with Django and Delve.
 Reusable apps can be shared across multiple projects, making it easier to maintain and extend functionality.

 Here are some tips for writing reusable apps: